 Gregory is an independently–minded critical thinker.
 He is diligent, detail–oriented and highly self–motivated.
 He is autodidactic and spends his free time reading, writing, programming, thinking, learning and teaching.
 He is passionate about the pursuit of knowledge and developing his understanding of the world and has a great respect for continuing formal and self–education.

 Gregory is a strong advocate of both human and animal rights, an environmentalist and loves plants and gardening.
 He was a conscientious vegetarian for more than fifteen years.
 He donates monthly to the Red Cross, Sick Children's Hospital, Amnesty International and Wikipedia, and he sponsors a child in the Middle East through World Vision.
-He also donates monthly and is a member of the Liberal Party of Canada.
-Gregory is progressive, has a positive outlook on life and is a genuine social optimist.
+Gregory is politically centrist, he has a positive outlook on life and is a genuine social optimist.

 He is dedicated, has a positive attitude, works well on any team, and excels quickly at any new pursuit.
 He enjoys new challenges and seeks opportunities to learn and develop new skills.